Who Were The Mont’E Prama Giants?

 Make sure to read my post A Curated Guide To Cabras.

-The Museum of Archeology of Cagliari is open Tuesday to Sunday, from 9:00 am to 8:00 pm. .ickets are €9 full price, €4,50 discounted.
+There’s another part of the statues in Cagliari Archeological Museum.
+This is open Tuesday to Sunday, from 9:00 am to 8:00 pm.

 Check out my post The Best Museums In Sardinia.

-Finally, one of the most unique places to learn about the history of the Mont’e Prama Giants would be the Mont’e Prama Archeological site itself, in Cabras.
-The site is still being excavated and researched, so it is only open to the public for special events and occasions (for example, I had the chance to visit during the Isola dei Giganti Festival).
-On those days, visitors are taken around on guided tours that last about one hour and which will go through the history of the discovery of the site and the main finds.
+Archeologists are still working on the site, which for this reason is only open to the public for special events and occasions.
+Ffor example, I had the chance to visit during the Isola dei Giganti Festival.
+On those days, guides take visitors on on guided tours that last about one hour and which will go through the history of the discovery of the site and the main finds.

 For enquiries, send an email to [email protected].

 Giants’ Tombs In Sardinia

 The Giants’ Tombs are ancient burial monuments, firstly built by pre-nuragic civilizations and then re-used by the Nuragic.
 These tombs are generally made with tall, huge rocks and they represent a bull’s head, if seen from above.
-They got the nickname of Giants’ Tombs because the locals used to think they were burial grounds for enormous people, maybe gods from another era, due to the imposing size of the sites.

 Many legends have flourished around the Giants’ Tombs, including some supposed findings of 4-meters-tall (that’s more than 13 feet) skeletons, but until now, we don’t have any historical proof to find the bit of truth hidden in these exaggerated folk tales.